Of5sg/websocket-server/README.md

 this is a websocket server in node.js, that i wrote in order to learn more about internet protocols

-currently it is run by writing(in split console):
+currently it is run by writing(in split terminal):
 ```
 node main.js